By Source Health Center

 “Yes.”

 To the patient, digestion seems “fine.”
-But clinically, this paints a very different picture.
+But clinically, this tells a very different story.

 What Healthy Digestion Really Looks Like

-When these markers aren’t present, it often indicates a functional digestive problem — meaning the digestive organs aren’t working efficiently or in proper coordination.
+When these markers aren’t present, it usually indicates a functional digestive problem—meaning the organs are structurally intact, but not working efficiently or in coordination.

 The Hidden Symptoms of Poor Digestion

 Digestive dysfunction doesn’t always show up as stomach pain.
-In fact, many symptoms appear elsewhere in the body.
+In fact, many of the symptoms appear elsewhere in the body.

-Many people seek chiropractic care, massage, or physical therapy for persistent pain — and while those treatments can help, unresolved digestive dysfunction may be a root contributor.
+Many people seek chiropractic care, massage, or physical therapy for persistent pain—and those treatments can absolutely help.
+But when progress stalls, unresolved digestive dysfunction is often a missing piece.

 Why Digestion Impacts the Entire Body